Business

 Paleo Diet Compatibility

-Core Principles of Paleo Meal Composition
+Core Principles of Composition

-The paleo dietary framework emphasizes whole, unprocessed foods that would have been available to Paleolithic hunter-gatherers, excluding grains, legumes, dairy, refined sugars, and processed foods.
+The paleo dietary framework emphasizes whole, unprocessed foods that would be available to Paleolithic hunter-gatherers, excluding grains, legumes, dairy, refined sugars, and processed foods.
 Paleo-compatible prepared meals feature grass-fed meats, wild-caught seafood, eggs, vegetables, fruits, nuts, seeds, and healthy fats while strictly avoiding ingredients like wheat, rice, corn, beans, peanuts, soy, dairy products, and refined sweeteners.

 Ingredient traceability becomes particularly important for paleo adherents who prioritize food quality and sourcing.
 Origin and ingredient traceability on prepared meal labels indicates whether animal proteins come from grass-fed, pasture-raised, or wild-caught sources rather than conventional farming operations.
 Organic certification, while not strictly required for paleo compliance, aligns with the philosophy of consuming foods free from synthetic pesticides, hormones, and antibiotics.